 Remind Them You See it Frequently And It’s Under Control

 Continue to explain that we have a lot of different and extremely effective ways to handle this.
 We see this frequently and know how to deal with it.
 Use this time to tell them it’s important they are not exerting any additional energy while we’re trying to get their heart rate and rhythm controlled.
-They won’t be working with therapy today and they need to stay in bed for the time being.

 Reassure the Patients With A Calm Voice

 Reassure them.
 Let them know that yes, this is scary but we’ve got it all under control.
 The doctor is aware, and we’ve got orders we are working on to get that heart back into shape.
-Stay calm, confident, cool, and collected.

 Take It One Step At A Time

-It’s really hard to learn and absorb information when you’re scared and you’ve got your sympathetic nervous system (fight or flight) engaged.
+It’s really hard to learn and absorb information when you’re scared and you’ve got your sympathetic nervous system (fight or flight) raging.
 Not only will your patient most likely be in that state, so will their loved ones.
 Chances are, a lot of what you explain to them in the heat of the moment will go in one ear and out the other.

 Ask Them For Any Questions

-Something I like to ask frequently is, “What questions do you have for me?” which is much more open than, “Do you have any questions?”
+Something I like to ask frequently is, “What questions do you have for me?”

 At times, cardioversion is a necessary measure.
-However, this is the most invasive and scary for patients and loved ones, especially if it’s urgent and done on the nursing unit.
+However, this is the most invasive and a very scary situation for patients and loved ones, especially if it’s urgent and done on the nursing unit.
 Sometimes, depending on the circumstance, this can be done down in a cardiac procedural center.
 However, that’s not always the case.

-Let the patient know we’re going to give them something to relax and we’re going to shock their heart back into a normal rhythm.
+We will let the patient know we’re going to give them something to relax and we’re going to shock their heart back into a normal rhythm.
+Ideally, the physician or advanced practice provider tells shares that information.

-Ideally, the physician or advanced practice provider tells them that.
 However, realistically, they’re going to want to know why you’re bringing the code cart into their room.
 If they need cardioversion, that means a lot of things are happening at once and you need to quickly and succinctly inform them while they’re seeing the team set up for the procedure.
 That usually scares people, so make sure you’re calm, comforting, and reassuring.

 Tell Family/Visitors To Wait Outside